 And then decided we needed to talk more later.
 Here's just part of that conversation.
 Enjoy.

-You just never know who you'll meet on a Saturday morning at LJ Lewis Silver!
+You just never know who you'll meet on a Saturday morning at Franciscus Silver & Pewter Gifts!

-lwM: When our paths happily crossed at LJ Lewis Silver I was completely drawn to your energy!
+lwM: When our paths happily crossed at Franciscus Silver & Pewter Gifts I was completely drawn to your energy!

 What do you for fun, for work, and for everything in between?